Updated

 • MTTR = Total Repair Time ÷ Number of Repairs is the basic formula, but what counts as "repair time" makes all the difference.

-• Teams tracking MTTR consistently report 40% faster problem resolution because they identify patterns and bottlenecks in their processes.
+• Teams tracking MTTR consistently report 40% faster problem recovery because they identify patterns and bottlenecks in their processes.

 The complete formula